 Being hit by a car is without a doubt a terrifying experience and a potentially life-threatening situation.
 Unfortunately, you still need to take the proper steps to protect yourself.
 By doing so, you will ensure your financial protection and most importantly, your safety.

 In this article, we’ll review what you should do if you are hit by an automobile or any other type of moving vehicle.

 Your first priority is to ensure you are safe.

 This may seem obvious but often a person with a serious injury does not realize it due to shock and adrenaline.

 If at all possible, move out of the way of other traffic away from the street.
-Try to collect yourself, breath slowly and do your best to remain calm.
-You will more than likely experience various emotions such as, fear, anger, as well as pain and adrenaline.
+Try to collect yourself, breathe slowly and do your best to remain calm.
+You will more than likely experience various emotions such as fear, anger, as well as pain and adrenaline.
 Calming down will better help you evaluate yourself for injuries you have suffered.
 It will also make it easier for you to communicate with by standards who witnessed the accident as well as when talking to the police and describing what happened.

 If you are seriously injured, please make sure you receive treatment as soon as possible by calling 911 and requesting an ambulance.